IEC 60601-1 Markings on the Inside of Medical Electrical Equipment

 Batteries:

-The markings for Type of Battery and Mode of Insertion shall be
+The markings for Type of Battery and Mode of Insertion shall be provided in the Medical Electrical Equipment.

 Fuses, Thermal Cuts, Over Current Releases: